Fly-tipping is the illegal and unwanted disposal of controlled waste.

 Anyone caught could face a fixed penatly notice of £400 or if convicted could receive an unlimited fine and/or up to 12 months jail - if the case is heard in a Magistrates Court.

 If it's heard in a Crown Court, the offender faces an unlimited fine and/or up to five years in prison.

 If the culprit is found, we will charge them for the cost of clearing the rubbish - and seek prosecution.

 We clear an average of 700 fly tips every year, usually within a week, and we're actively checking known 'hot spots'.

 How do I know if the person that I employ to take away my waste is authorised?

 There are simple checks that you can make to ensure that the person that takes away your waste is authorised to do so.
-You can get advice from the Environment Agency or call them on 03708 506 506
+For example, you can get advice from the Environment Agency or call them on 03708 506 506.

 What will the council do if I am caught giving my waste to an unauthorised person?